CarlosRoque/surface-pro-3-linux-kernel-4.2.0-34.40/README.md

 # surface-pro-3-linux-kernel-4.2.0-43.40
 Surface Pro 3 Linux Kernel 4.2.0-34.40

-This patched kernel contains only the patched needed in 4.2.0 These include:
+This patched kernel contains only the patches needed in 4.2.0

+These include:
 - Surface Button (windows logo on bezzel)
 - Volume controls